slowlydev/f1-dash/CONTRIBUTING.md

 # go to the frontend
 cd dash/

-# install the correct node version using nvm
+# install the correct node version using nvm, fnm or nvm-windows
 nvm install

 # enable corepack